|

 but, what the heck, this is surely the only Benbo tripod in the world

 that has a hand-turned English Walnut foot.
 Polished and waxed to boot.
+The Oak and Walnut Bathroom Tallboy I had already made a custom contemporary

 Bathroom Unit and this Tallboy was to fit in alongside that unit.
 The

-sawn Oak top and a sculpted Walnut edge banding.
+unit had a quarter sawn Oak top and a sculpted Walnut edge banding.
 The main body of this

 piece was to be straight-grained Oak but the customer had requested